Rajatvermalko/Draw-Paint-Random/README.md

 # Draw-Paint-Random
- To draw triangles, Circles and Rectangles just by dragging mouse
+ To draw TRAIANGLES, CORCLES and RECTANGLES just by dragging mouse of varying size and random color